 Long gone are the days when Halloween was a low-key holiday.
 Now we pull out the spooky decorations and enjoy the holiday all month long.
 Leading up to October 31st, there are many celebratory events in Toronto and the GTA that will get everyone into a spooky frame of mind - some that are scary and some not-so-scary that are perfect for little ones.

-For an updated list of Halloween events in Toronto and the GTA in 2015 click here.
+For an updated list of Halloween events in Toronto and the GTA click here.

 Here are 14 fun (and scary) Halloween-themed events for families in the Toronto area.

 Howling Hootenanny at Black Creek Pioneer Village takes place on the last two weekends of the month.
 On October 18, 19, 25, and 26 between the hours of 11:00am and 4:30pm, kids are welcome to wear costumes and trick-or-treat throughout the village.
 Special activities include free pumpkin decorating, a Haunted Maze (a bit scary) and the Scarecrow Mini Maze (fun for the little ones), an apple sling shot activity, airbrush tattoos, mainstage entertainment, and a Creepy Creatures show.

 Camp Spooky at Canada's Wonderland, Saturdays and Sundays in October plus November 1st, is a fun, not-so-scary, daytime event for younger kids.
 Kids can enjoy Planet Snoopy and Kidzville rides as well as Halloween-themed activities, mazes and Charlie Brown's Trick-or-Treat Show.
 It's also another great opportunity to dress up and participate in the Costume Parade followed by some trick-or-treating in Camp Snoopy.